£16,000 Compensation in Unfair Dismissal Claim

 Mr B was understandably very upset about how he had been treated by his employer.
 He got in touch with our Employment Law Solicitors for legal advice about making an Unfair Dismissal claim against his previous employer.

-Employment Law Solicitor Stephen Pinder reviewed Mr B’s case.
+One of our Employment Law Solicitors reviewed Mr B’s case.
 It was clear that his employer had failed to follow any reasonable procedures in dealing with Mr B’s situation.
 It was also unclear what potentially fair reason his employer was relying on to justify Mr B’s dismissal.

 Once Mr B’s employer had taken legal advice, they argued that the case was a fair dismissal on grounds of capability, or some other substantial reason.
 At one stage, it was also argued that our client might have been made redundant.